-Yesterday, someone asked, “Are you hyper-grace?”
+At one of our fairs, someone once asked, “Are you hyper-grace?”

 Hyper-grace is a term that became renewed recently in holiness circles as some teachers got a hold of grace teaching and started teaching to people who had been herded by the holiness “have-to-do” teachers.

 The refreshing sound of grace is liberating for those living in a grace desert for fear of becoming Calvinist, or worse, licentious.
 So, a controversy was born over how much grace is too much in order to keep the herd from spending too much time at the drinking hole.

 Is it too much grace to say all our sins are forgiven without the work of confession?

 Is it too much grace to say that we are sanctified without works?

 Is it too much grace to say that you can’t be unsaved by your works?